Frequently Asked Questions

 - We will receive and keep for you the necessary documents, particularly records of processing activities (Art.
 30 GDPR).

-- We will forward you any incoming communication immediately for further processing and assist you in case you have any queries.
+- We will review any incoming communication for a brief legal risk assessment and forward it to you immediately.
+Our support is always available to assist you in case you have any queries.

 You can settle the invoices by bank wire (EU bank account), credit card, or PayPal.
 Our services are charged on an annual basis.